I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 Agency

+Manage multiple client campaigns from one dashboard.
 Create separate lists, funnels, landing pages, and automation workflows for each client, making it easier to track performance and manage lead generation campaigns at scale.

 GetResponse Pros and Cons